Leveraging Precon and CMAR for Sustainable Growth

 Leveraging Preconstruction And CMAR For Growth

 Every market contains a mix of smaller contractors who are extremely competitive.
-They tend to going after smaller projects with a few larger players, including some from out of the area who build the larger projects.
+They tend to go after smaller projects with a few larger players, including some from out of the area who build the larger projects.
 These larger projects have less competition and are often negotiated with the contractor selected based on qualifications.

 If you are at the smaller end of the scale, you must execute a three-phase strategy for growth.
 Execute well and you will find that within years, you will be regularly competing with and winning against the bigger players.